mar-fol/Shakespearelang-Projects/README.md

 # A Quick Guide to Shakespeare Programming Language (SPL)
-The Shakespeare Programming Language (SPL) is an esoteric programming language.
+The Shakespeare Programming Language (SPL) is an esoteric programming language, emulating Shakespearean plays.

 ## Installation